Travis Tritt

-James Travis Tritt (born February 9, 1963) is an American country singer-songwriter.
-He signed to Warner Bros.
-Records in 1989, releasing seven studio albums and a greatest hits package for the label between then and 1999.
-In the 2000s, he released three studio albums on Columbia Records and one for the now-defunct Category 5 Records.
-Seven of his albums (counting the Greatest Hits) are certified platinum or higher by the Recording Industry Association of America(RIAA); the highest-certified is 1991's It's All About to Change, which is certified triple-platinum.
-Tritt has also charted more than 40 times on the Hot Country Songs charts, including five number ones—"Help Me Hold On", "Anymore", "Can I Trust You with My Heart", "Foolish Pride", and "Best of Intentions"—and 15 additional top-10 singles.
+James Travis Tritt (born February 9, 1963) is an American country singer, songwriter, and actor.

+Seven of his albums (counting the Greatest Hits) are certified platinum or higher by the Recording Industry Association of America; the highest-certified is 1991's It's All About to Change, which is certified triple-platinum.
+Tritt has also charted more than forty times on the Hot Country Songs charts, including five number ones—"Help Me Hold On", "Anymore", "Can I Trust You with My Heart", "Foolish Pride", and "Best of Intentions"—and fifteen additional top-ten singles.
 Tritt's musical style is defined by mainstream country and Southern rock influences.

-He has received two Grammy Awards, both for Best Country Collaboration with Vocals: in 1992 for "The Whiskey Ain't Workin'", a duet with Marty Stuart, and again in 1998 for "Same Old Train", a collaboration with Stuart and nine other artists.
+He has received two Grammy Awards, both for Best Country Collaboration with Vocals, in 1992 for "The Whiskey Ain't Workin'", a duet with Marty Stuart, and again in 1998 for "Same Old Train", a collaboration with Stuart and nine other artists.
 He has received four awards from the Country Music Association and has been a member of the Grand Ole Opry since 1992.